mlmaskey/hobbes-network-format/README.md

     - Link2
       - link.geojson

+You can see a real world example of the calvin network [here](https://github.com/ucd-cws/calvin-network-data/tree/master/data).

 ## Referencing Data Files

 The Hobbes Network Filesystem Format is designed to help you develop network